David Rakoff: Green card and citizenship

 From 1982, Rakoff lived in the United States (minus his four-month stay in Japan in 1986), first as a student, then as a resident alien.
 In the early 1990s he was issued a green card, a subject about which he wrote in one of his early newspaper articles.
 After living in the United States for 21 years, Rakoff was motivated by a desire to participate in the political process and applied for U.S. citizenship.
 Rakoff chronicled the experience of becoming an American citizen in an essay published in Don't Get Too Comfortable.
 He became a U.S. citizen in 2003, while at the same time retaining his Canadian citizenship.

 Illness and death

-In 2010, while writing the book Half Empty, Rakoff was diagnosed with a malignant tumor and Hodgkin's lymphoma, and later developed a post-radiation sarcoma behind his left collarbone and began chemotherapy.
+In 2010, while writing the book Half Empty, Rakoff was diagnosed with a malignant tumor, and later developed a post-radiation sarcoma - a result of an ineffective treatment for Hodgkin's lymphoma in his 20s - behind his left collarbone and began chemotherapy.
 He died in Manhattan on August 9, 2012.